johnli100/johnli100/README.md

 - 👋 Hi, my name is John Li.
 - 👀 I’m an economist by training and I currently work as an actuary quantifying risks using stochastic models.
-- 🌱 I’m deeply curious about how the beauty and complexity of the world, especially human mind, seem to emerge from chaos and simplicity.
-My interest is in Reinforcement Learning, Complexity Science and Bayesian statistics.
+- 🌱 I am deeply awed by the vast beauty and simplicity, complexity and chaos that co-exist in this world.
+I try to use Causality, Complexity Science, Bayesian statistics and Machine Learning to help me understand how everything works.
+However, I believe direct experience rather than knowledge (by way of conceptualization) of the real world is the best way to understand it, live it!
-- 💞️ I’m experimenting the use of Machine Learning especially Reinforcement learning in stock trading.
+- 💞️ I’m experimenting the use of Machine Learning especially Causal AI for trading/investing.
-- Even though I am amazed by how the human mind works, I don't believe human knowledge by way of conceptualization of the world is the best approach to know the world.
-Instead, direct experience of the world by bringing full attention to the current moment with no thoughts offers a better alternative in many cases!